icebreakerone/ib1-technical-docs/docs/metadata.md

 The URL of the DCAT object inside the RDF representation is the stable identifer of the Dataset or Data Service.
 This must remain constant each time the metadata file is fetched and over updates to the metadata.

-## Dataset mandatory data content metadata fields
+## Mandatory data content metadata fields

-Datasets are most likely

 [dcterms:title](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/title/)
 : Short title for this data set